Skip to main content

 Store one folder per edition in storage you control, with a read-only evidence subfolder and a backup copy.
 Include dated manuscript exports, cover and interior source files, licenses or assignments for art, photos, fonts, and excerpts, plus approval emails, invoices, and final files that match the published metadata.
 Once the book goes live, add retailer URLs, screenshots, and the platform settings you used at launch.

 Also save the platform rule pages you relied on.
-When you verify a rights rule or metadata rule, keep the page capture or PDF and add a note that says: "Add current policy-change checkpoint after verification."
+When you verify a rights rule or metadata rule, keep the page capture or PDF and add a dated note showing which official policy page was checked.
 That matters because platform policies and terms can change.
 For example, KDP's terms page shows a last updated date of September 27, 2024.
 Lulu's terms PDF shows revised November 11, 2024, and Lulu's Global Distribution setup page was modified March 23, 2026.

 If you are outside the US, treat tax setup as a per-platform compliance record, not a one-time form.
-Complete each tax interview when prompted, store the confirmation screen and submitted details, and keep a placeholder in your notes for current withholding or treaty treatment after verification.
+Complete each tax interview when prompted, store the confirmation screen and submitted details, and note that current withholding or treaty treatment must be verified from official/provider records before use.
 Do not hardcode a treaty rate from memory.

 The ongoing triggers matter more than the first submission.
 KDP says you must retake the tax interview after changes to tax identity information.
 It gives examples such as a legal name change, a move from one country to another, or a different TIN type.
 IRS W-8BEN instructions say a change in circumstances can invalidate the form and require notice within 30 days.
 Otherwise, the form is generally valid through the last day of the third succeeding calendar year.
 U.S.-source FDAP income can be subject to 30% withholding or lower treaty rates, but the exact outcome depends on your country and the current platform setup.